Osmar Sigueira

 Osmar Sigueira Rodrigues (born 2 November 1988 in Diadema, São Paulo) is a Brazilian footballer who has played for a number of teams in Azerbaijan.

+Career

 He used to play with Khazar Lankaran, leaving them to join Masalli in June 2007.

 Sigueira played for Standard (Baku) in the 2008–09 Azerbaijan Premier League, including matches in October 2008 and April 2009.

 He transferred to play for FC Standard from Brazil in November 2009.